 He checked himself into Saint-Paul-de-Mausole Asylum in Saint-Rémy-de-Provence, after slicing off part of his earlobe during a fit and scaring the townspeople terribly.
 In a private room on the second floor overlooking the lavender fields, he convalesced and painted Starry Night and The Sower.

-Feeling somewhat better, he made his final move, to Auvers-sur-Oise north of Paris, which is where he painted the blossoming yard from Dr. Gachet’s Garden, the lovely church at Place de l’Eglise, and the fields above the town, which were the setting for Wheatfield with Crows.
+Feeling somewhat better, Vincent made his final move, to Auvers-sur-Oise north of Paris, which is where he painted the blossoming trees in Dr. Gachet’s Garden, the lovely church at Place de l’Eglise, and the fields above the town, which were the setting for Wheatfield with Crows.

 By this time, there was good news and bad news.
 He’d been invited to exhibit his paintings in Brussels and had sent six paintings, including Irises and Starry Night.
 Plus his only sale had occurred, The Red Vineyards, for 400 francs.
 But Theo was growing a family now, and he told Vincent that finances would need to be stricter.

 Auberge Ravoux Inn, where Vincent lived and took his meals during his last two months, serves lunch March through November.
 The restaurant has kept its 19th century atmosphere and serves food reminiscent of Vincent’s time.
 And from the inn, it’s a short walk to the wheat fields where Vincent’s believed to have shot himself.

 Another theory (initially put forth by Steven Naifeh and Gregory White Smith) is that he regularly drank with two teenaged boys – and that one of them had a malfunctioning gun and accidentally shot Vincent that day.
 Facing death, it’s thought that Vincent may have decided to let the boys off the hook, by saying he did it himself.
 In which case, he would’ve let his brother off the financial hook, as well.